rosafilgueira/Spark_EDDIE_TextMining/README.md

 ## Spark Master, Workers and Driver nodes

-Once you have running your Spark Cluster (your PBS job has been accepted and you have the resoureces available), you can check which nodes have been asigned as Master, Worker(s) and Driver using the *master.log*, *worker.log*, and *driver.log* stored under the *bash_scripts* directory.
+Once you have running your Spark cluster (your PBS job has been accepted and you have the resoureces available), you can check which nodes have been asigned as master, worker(s) and Driver using the *master.log*, *worker.log*, and *driver.log* stored under the *bash_scripts* directory.

 Remember that if you used *sparkcluster.job* for setting up your cluster, you wont have a driver, therefore the *driver.log* wont exit.

-Furthermore, you can also check the Master and Worker(s) log files created (by default) inside $HOME/spark-2.4.0-bin-hadoop2.7/logs to see if everything have been started correctly.
+Furthermore, you can also check the master and worker(s) log files created (by default) inside $HOME/spark-2.4.0-bin-hadoop2.7/logs to see if everything have been started correctly.

 	ls spark-2.4.0-bin-hadoop2.7/logs/
 		spark-rfilguei-org.apache.spark.deploy.master.Master-1-node1b31.ecdf.ed.ac.uk.out
 		spark-rfilguei-org.apache.spark.deploy.worker.Worker-1-node1b26.ecdf.ed.ac.uk.out

-# Launching Spark applications
+# Launching Spark Applications

 We can be launch Spark applications using the *bin/spark-submit* script.
 This script takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports: